 By imposing the boundary condition $u(0)=u(1)=0$, we can compute $a(0)u(0)'$ as

 The integrals in Eqs.~\eqref{eq:ellip_const} and \eqref{eq:ellip_sol} are obtained by highly accurate numerical integration.
-For this example, we choose the quantity of interest to be $u(x;\bx)$ at $x=0.35$.
-We aim to build a 3rd-order Legendre (or Chebyshev) polynomial expansion which includes $N=816$ basis functions.
+For this example, we choose the QoI to be $u(x;\bx)$ at $x=0.35$.
+We aim to build a third-order Legendre (or Chebyshev) polynomial expansion that includes $N=816$ basis functions.
 The relative error is approximated by a level-$6$ sparse grid method.
 Figure \ref{fig:ex3_rmse} shows that accuracy of the re-weighted $\ell_1$ and the iteratively rotated $\ell_1$ method are very close in this case.
 In the Legendre polynomial expansion, the incorporation of iterative rotation improves the performance of the other methods.
-In the Chebyshev polynomial expansion, the improvement is very little.
+In the Chebyshev polynomial expansion, the improvement is minimal.
 This is related to the compromise of the property of $\tensor\Psi$.
-A comparison of $\bm c$ and $\tilde{\bm c}$ are presented in Fig.~\ref{fig:ex3_coef}, which shows the improvement of the sparsity in the similar manner as in function with high compressibility in Sec.~\ref{subsec:ex2}.
-Here we plot coefficients with absolute values larger than $10^{-8}$ for demonstration purpose since other entries are negligible in the comparison of sparsity.
-The enhancement of sparsity is also illustrated quantitatively in this figure on the right column.
+Figure~\ref{fig:ex3_coef} depicts a comparison of $\bm c$ and $\tilde{\bm c}$, which shows the improvement of the sparsity in the similar manner as in function with high compressibility in Section~\ref{subsec:ex2}.
+Here, we plot coefficients with absolute values larger than $10^{-8}$ for demonstration purposes because other entries are negligible in the comparison of sparsity.
+The right column of Figure~\ref{fig:ex3_coef} also quantitatively illustrates sparsity enhancement.